MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/09-Ex2-2-use-excel-analyze-spreadsheet.md

         However, you want to see how Copilot can automate this process.
 To do so, ask Copilot to add sparklines to show the monthly trend between Total Chai Sales, Social Media Engagement, and Online Searches.

-14. Review the results.
-Visually compare the sparklines for each to see if their spikes occur in the same months.
-You want to add these sparklines to a new sheet, but Copilot displayed an **Insert to sheet** button.
-Since you want to add these charts to a new sheet rather than Sheet 1, open a new sheet and then select the **Insert to sheet** button.
-Rename the sheet **Social Media sparklines**, and then return to **Sheet 1**.
+12. Review the results.
+In our testing, Copilot added the sparklines to the Correlation Analysis sheet that it created earlier.
+Visually compare each sparkline to see if their spikes occur in the same months.
+When you're done, return to **Sheet 1**.

-15. You now want Copilot to analyze your data and suggest a possible formula or calculation that could be useful for your dataset.
+13. You now want Copilot to analyze your data and suggest a possible formula or calculation that could be useful for your dataset.
 Doing so is especially helpful in the context of columns that require formulas to provide more insights or automate calculations.
-Basically, Copilot suggests ways to automate or enhance your work with formulas to make the data analysis faster and more efficient.
-To do so, ask Copilot to show a suggestion for a formula column.
+Ask Copilot to analyze the data and suggest ways to automate or enhance future work with formulas to make the data analysis faster and more efficient.

-16. Note the suggestion that Copilot provides.
-In the suggestion that you received, select the **Show explanation** drop-down arrow.
-Review Copilot's explanation that describes the calculation.
-When you finish reviewing the formula suggestion, select the **+Insert column** button to insert the column into your Excel table.
-Note how Copilot added the column of data to the end of your Excel table in **Sheet 1**.

-17. This feature intrigues you, so you now want to see what other formula suggestions it provides.
-Ask Copilot to show a suggestion for another formula column.
-In the suggestion that you received, review the explanation and insert the formula column into your spreadsheet.

-18. Repeat this previous step two more times to see what other formulas Copilot can generate for you.
+14. Review Copilot’s response in the new sheet that it created.
+Feel free to submit any of Copilot's suggested prompts to improve its analysis of this spreadsheet.